HarshitVerma001/Road-Section-Time-Series/README.md

-# Road-Section-Time-Series
+# Road-Section-Time-Series-Prediction

+Made by - Harshit Verma

 ## Task
-We have to predict the parameters Para-9, Para-10, Para-11, Para-12 and Para-13 for 10 year dataset from IOT sensor on road.
+We are predicting the parameters Para-9, Para-10, Para-11, Para-12, and Para-13 for year 10 from a 10-year dataset from an IoT sensor on the road.

 ## Model Used
 We have used Light Gradient Boosting Machine for solving this problem.